 Build in a rocks glass, add ice cubes and stir to chill.
 Top with seltzer, stirring and adding ice as needed.
 Garnish with a slice of orange, a cherry and a sprig of mint.

 Over the years, some great tiki mugs have been made for this drink.
-I don’t happen to own one right now, but it’s on the list!
+We don’t happen to own one right now, but it’s on the list!
 You shouldn’t let glassware stop you from making this though.
 It works just fine in a rocks glass or a double old fashioned.
 If you are a fan of the Moscow Mule or the Dark and Stormy, you need to add this to your rotation.
 It’s basically the same drink with a different base spirit.
 In fact, this is especially fun because it combines both whiskey and gin.
-That said, I don’t think of it as a gin drink at all, and if you are scared of the brown spirit, you are pretty safe here too.
+That said, we don’t think of it as a gin drink at all, and if you are scared of the brown spirit, you are pretty safe here too.
 It’s refreshing with a little bite—just what we need to hang on to that last bit of summer we have left!